 Full of delight, humor, and tenderness, Amahl and the Night Visitors is a true Christmas story for the whole family.
 Three traveling kings, following the star to Bethlehem, stop for the night at a humble home of a shepherd boy, Amahl, and his mother.
 As Amahl entertains the guests, he offers his own simple gift to the Christ child and learns the miracle of true generosity.

-This all-new Lyric Opera production of Menotti’s classic Christmas opera utilizes newly-created puppets, designed by Kansas City’s legendary puppet master, Paul Mesner, brought to life by a team of puppeteers and live voices in a magical new setting and orchestral version, created especially for Lyric Opera.
+Amahl and the Night Visitors first entered the world in 1951 as the debut of Kansas City’s very own Hallmark Hall of Fame.
+We now continue this tradition and are pleased to announce the reentry of this beautiful story of generosity and hope to the screen with a new, high-quality film.
+This all-new Lyric Opera production of Menotti’s classic Christmas opera utilizes newly-created puppets, designed by Kansas City’s legendary puppet master, Paul Mesner, brought to life by a team of puppeteers and live voices and filmed live in a magical new setting and orchestral version, created especially for Lyric Opera.

 In this year of change, try a new holiday experience with your family!

 This filmed production is supported by the Francis Family Foundation.